 The laws will ensure that school psychologists look for the possibility of dyslexia when assessing public school students for special education eligibility.
-In addition, Statewide program guidelines will give schools and school districts consistent & up-to-date information on how to assist them in identifying, assessing, planning, providing, evaluating, and improving educational services for students with dyslexia.
+In addition, CA Dyslexia Guidelines will give schools and school districts consistent & up-to-date information on how to assist them in identifying, assessing, planning, providing, evaluating, and improving educational services for students with dyslexia.